UNIVERSITY OF ARIZONA.

 MY KNOWLEDGE LEVEL IN SOFTWARE

-The data categorizes armed actors in four main types:
+The data categorizes armed actors in five main types:

 Each of these types of actors is further disaggregated in a multitude of specific organizations.

 ViPAA is generated using computerized text annotation with Eventus ID, a protocol for supervised event coding capable of geo-referencing actors mentioned in text written in Spanish (Osorio & Reyes 2016).

 The information used as an input for the computerized coding came from Noche y Niebla, a collection of narratives of human rights violations published by the Centro de Investigación y Educación Popular, CINEP.

 To open the map, click on the image below.